Healthy Vegan Sweet Potato Casserole

 To make the oat pecan topping, we’ll use a combination of oat flour, oats and pecans.
 No oat flour?
 No problem!
 A quick blitz of rolled oats in a food processor blender and you’ve got yourself some homemade oat flour.

-Once you’ve blended up the oat flour – either add the rest of the topping ingredients and pulse to combine or chop the pecans and add everything to a bowl and mix.
+Once you’ve blended up the oat flour – either add the rest of the topping ingredients and pulse to combine or finely chop the pecans and add everything to a bowl and mix.

 Step 3.
 Bake the casserole.